Social anxiety disorder: Psychotherapies

-The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT) with medications such as selective serotonin reuptake inhibitors (SSRIs) used only in those who are not interested in therapy.
-Self-help based on principles of CBT is a second-line treatment.
+The first-line treatment for social anxiety disorder is cognitive behavioral therapy (CBT), with medications such as selective serotonin reuptake inhibitors (SSRIs) used for those who decline CBT.
+Combining CBT with escitalopram (a type of SSRI) is effective in treating social anxiety symptoms Self-help based on principles of CBT is a second-line treatment.

 There is some emerging evidence for the use of acceptance and commitment therapy (ACT) in the treatment of social anxiety disorder.
 ACT is considered an offshoot of traditional CBT and emphasizes accepting unpleasant symptoms rather than fighting against them, as well as psychological flexibility – the ability to adapt to changing situational demands, to shift one's perspective, and to balance competing desires.
 ACT may be useful as a second line treatment for this disorder in situations where CBT is ineffective or refused.

-Some studies have suggested social skills training (SST) can help with social anxiety.
-Examples of social skills focused on during SST for social anxiety disorder include: initiating conversations, establishing friendships, interacting with members of the preferred sex, constructing a speech and assertiveness skills.
+Some studies have suggested social skills training can help with social anxiety.
+Examples of social skills that may be modified for social anxiety disorder include initiating conversations, establishing friendships, interacting with members of the preferred sex, constructing a speech, and assertiveness skills.
 However, it is not clear whether specific social skills techniques and training are required, rather than just support with general social functioning and exposure to social situations.

-There is some evidence that expressive therapies (e.g. painting, drawing or musical therapy) can be effective for treating social anxiety disorder in certain contexts.
-A 2019 study, for example, found that art therapy produced an "increase in subjective quality of life (both with large effects) and an improvement in accessibility of emotion regulation strategies" in adult women with anxiety.
-Both VAGA and the American Art Therapy Association run specific workshops for social anxiety disorder.

-Furthermore, error-related brain activity varies in accordance to factors that affect the motivational significance of behavioural performance, such as social contexts and personality traits, suggesting that understanding how individuals appraise the relevance of incentives in a given context is crucial for designing interventions to ameliorate or prevent maladaptive patterns of performance evaluation, particularly with regards to social anxiety disorder and substance abuse.

-Given the evidence that social anxiety disorder may predict subsequent development of other psychiatric disorders such as depression, early diagnosis and treatment is important.
-Social anxiety disorder remains under-recognized in primary care practice, with patients often presenting for treatment only after the onset of complications such as clinical depression or substance use disorders.
+Social anxiety disorder may predict subsequent development of other psychiatric disorders, such as depression.
+Social anxiety disorder remains under-recognized in primary care practice, with people presenting for treatment only after the onset of complications, such as clinical depression or substance use disorders.

 Medications

+A comparison of the treatment effects on social anxiety disorder showed that using a medication is faster, while CBT is longer-lasting.
+Using antidepressants for treating social anxiety disorder is typically not as effective as using CBT.